openstate/stembureaus/README.md

 - `npm install`
 - `bower install --allow-root`

-To compile the assets in production:
-- `gulp --production`

-To compile the assets in development (this generates map files):
+To compile the assets:
 - `gulp`

-To automatically compile the assets in development on any file changes:
+To automatically compile the assets in development on any file changes (always run `gulp` first to compile any changes up till now):
 - `gulp watch`

 ## CLI